-The Wet Tropics Management Authority is funded $6 million per year by the Australian and Queensland governments to eradicate yellow crazy ants within and near to the World Heritage Area.
-The current funding is to June 2022, with the Authority now seeking further commitment of $6 million annually for another six years.
+The Wet Tropics Management Authority is funded $6 million per year to 30 June 2026, by the Australian and Queensland governments to eradicate yellow crazy ants within and near the World Heritage Area.

 Cost-Benefit Analysis of the Yellow Crazy Ant Eradication Program